IBM/heart-library/docs/source/notebooks.rst

 ``5_get_started_object_detection.ipynb``
 ----------------------------------------

-  **Description:** This notebook demonstrates how to perform object detection with YOLO v5 using HEART and MAITE
+  **Description:** This notebook demonstrates how to perform object detection with DeTR using HEART and MAITE

   **Intended Audience:** All T&E Users